ArPiRobot/arpirobot.github.io/docs/guide/starting/setuppi.md

 Put the SD Card in the Raspbery Pi and power it on.
 The activity light (green) should start blinking, indicating that the Pi is booting.
 Wait for it to finish booting (about 30-60 seconds).
 The first boot will take longer than most as it will expand the root partition to fill the SD card then reboot.

 Once the Pi boots it will be generating a WiFi network called "ArPiRobot-Robot" with a default password of "arpirobot123".
 This network is how we will interface with the Raspberry Pi later.
-When working with the robot, keep in mind that there will be no internet access via this network.
+When working with the robot, keep in mind that there will be no internet access via this network, it is just used to communicate with the robot.
 While connected to the Pi's network you can open the deploy tool and connect it to the robot (by clicking the connect button in the deploy tool).
 There is a network settings tab in the deploy tool where you can change the robot's WiFi SSID and password (useful if you want multiple robots running at once or if you want a non-default password).